Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/behavioural-recommendations.md

 - `userid` (required) - the ID of the user to whom to return the recommendations;
 - `contentid` (optional) - the existing article identifier.
 If passed, the recommendations will be computed with respect to this article and the user history;
 - `count` (optional, default = 10) - the maximum number of articles to return;
-- `sort` (optional, default = rel) - the sorting method: valid arguments are "pop"(popularity), "rel"(relevancy), and "date";
+- `sort` (optional, default = rel) - the sorting method: valid arguments are "pop" (popularity), "rel" (relevancy), and "date";
 - `explain` (default = false) - If set to true, the response contains additional debug information;
 - `onlyunread` (default = true) - If set to true, the recommendation contains only articles the user has never read.
-Otherwise read articles are also included in the response.
+Otherwise, read articles are also included in the response.
 - `recency` (optional, default = <empty>) - limits the age of the articles returned by the recommendation.
-The supported values for recency are integers representing the maximum number of days to do back and ISO-formatted date-time representing the point after which the events are processed.
+The supported values for recency are integers representing the maximum number of days to do back and ISO-formatted date-time, representing the point after which the events are processed.
 For example, recency=5 will only return articles newer than five days ago.
 If omitted, no age filter is applied;
-- `filter` (optional, default = <empty>) - a comma delimeted list of key-value pairs.
-Only articles which satisfy all of the constraints in the list are left for the further recommendation.
+- `filter` (optional, default = <empty>) - a comma delimited list of key-value pairs.
+Only articles that satisfy all constraints in the list are left for the further recommendation.
 For example:
 1. title:Some title - the recommendation consists only of articles with titles that contain the desired text.
-2. title:Some title,summary:Some summary - the recommendation contains only articles which have matching titles and summaries
+2. title:Some title, summary:Some summary - the recommendation contains only articles that have matching titles and summaries.